5 Ways to Make over $7,000 a Month in Passive Income

 Now what’s interesting about this though is that I would say about 75% of this revenue here actually comes from old YouTube videos from like 2016 from these various other channels.
 I probably have half a dozen other channels that have like a few videos each that are reviewing like laptops and certain products that most people don’t know about.

 These were early in my marketing career, and I kind of just look like a fool.
-I was like 16, 17, this a few years ago, when I made those type of videos.
-The cool thing I they are still getting clicks and generating revenue that is a fairly passive income source.
+I was like 16, 17, this a few years ago, when I made those types of videos.
+The cool thing is they are still getting clicks and generating revenue that is a fairly passive income source.
 I would only say about 25% of this, almost $500 here comes from this channel.

 It is a very low commission but it’s kind of strength in numbers, strength and views.
-And especially when you’re reviewing products, product review channels can be really, really popular and can generate a lots of cash because if you get like 10,000 views on a product review video and you really persuasive about a certain product, you can make thousands of dollars from like 10,000 views.
+And especially when you’re reviewing products, product review channels can be popular and can generate a lot of cash because if you get like 10,000 views on a product review video and you are really persuasive about a certain product, you can make thousands of dollars from like 10,000 views.
 And I’m being serious with that because I’ve done that with a couple of videos that I’ve had in the past where I’ll make a review about a certain product and then tons of people will convert and buy it.
-Like for example, like a Wi-Fi router that I made on one of my other channels.
-And it got a few thousand views, but the conversion rate on that was really high because people watch product reviews and then it ended up buying something.
+Like for example, a Wi-Fi router that I made on one of my other channels.
+And it got a few thousand views, but the conversion rate on that was high because people watch product reviews and then it ended up buying something.
 So that’s just something that brings in almost $500 a month.
 That covers the majority of my rent, which is pretty nice to have.
 So that is one of the sources as well.
 But that is kind of tied to YouTube as well through some of my other channels, but it is fairly passive.
 So now let’s get into the ones that anybody can really do if you don’t want to get into the YouTube space.

 I am going to share with you a couple of things that I still get passive income from.